AlexisMora/amazing-store/README.md

 Based on: https://github.com/gndx/platzi-store

-Feel free to for and use it.
+Feel free to download and use it.